clinckzone/flappy-rockets/README.md

 # Into Darkness

 ## About
 In this game you along with your spaceship together has to invade incoming asteroids from the darkness of the space.
-Use your mouse to dodge the asteroids by moving upwards and downwards in space.
+Use your mouse to dodge the asteroids by moving upwards and downwards in space.<br><br>
 [Watch the gameplay video here!](https://www.youtube.com/watch?v=H9chWg-RbNc)

 ![image](https://user-images.githubusercontent.com/28980632/54675911-82b0aa80-4b25-11e9-90b4-0735db7a3e6f.png)